*Updated September 13, 2024.

 The verdict is in…this location is guilty of being spine-tingling and hair-raising.
 The Warren County Courthouse building from 1845 to 1963, is now the home of the Lake George Historical Association and Lake George Arts Project.
 Open to the public, brave visitors at the local history museum can step inside the iron-barred jail cells where many have reported difficulty breathing as the result of a supernatural presence, among other haunting disturbances, according to The Lake George Examiner.

-*New this season, the LGHA presents Ghost Tours at the Courthouse Museum.
+*Reserve your spot today for one of the Ghost Tours at the Courthouse Museum, Fridays & Saturdays through November 2.
 From the spirits of early settlers to the mysterious apparitions of travelers past, your guides will regale you with tales of ghostly encounters and eerie happenings that have been reported for centuries.
-Act fast and purchase your tickets for these hour-long tours that are only taking place on the evenings of Saturday, October 7 and Saturday, October 21.

 Barkeater Chocolates